boazbk/tcs/lec_06_loops.md

 1. The machine $M_P$ encodes the contents of the array variables of $P$ in its tape and the contents of the scalar variables in (part of) its state.
 Specifically, if $P$ has $\ell$ local variables and $t$ arrays, then the state space of $M$ will be large enough to encode all $2^\ell$ assignments to the local variables, and the alphabet $\Sigma$ of $M$ will be large enough to encode all $2^t$ assignments for the array variables at each location.
 The head location corresponds to the index variable `i`.

 2. Recall that every line of the program $P$ corresponds to reading and writing either a scalar variable, or an array variable at the location `i`.
 In one iteration of $P$ the value of `i` remains fixed, and so the machine $M$ can simulate this iteration by reading the values of all array variables at `i` (which are encoded by the single symbol in the alphabet $\Sigma$  located at the `i`-th cell of the tape) , reading the values of all scalar variables (which are encoded by the state), and updating both.
-The transition function of $M$ can output $\mathsf{L},\mathsf{S},\mathsf{R}$ depending on whether the values given to the `MODANDJMP` operation are $01$, $10$ or $11$ respectively.
+The transition function of $M$ can output $\mathsf{L},\mathsf{S},\mathsf{R}$ depending on whether the values given to the `MODANDJUMP` operation are $01$, $10$ or $11$ respectively.

-3. When the program halts (i.e., `MODANDJMP` gets $00$) then the Turing machine will enter into a special loop to copy the results of the `Y` array into the output and then halt.
+3. When the program halts (i.e., `MODANDJUMP` gets $00$) then the Turing machine will enter into a special loop to copy the results of the `Y` array into the output and then halt.
 We can achieve this by adding a few more states.

 The above is not a full formal description of a Turing machine, but our goal is just to show that such a machine exists.
 One can see that $M_P$ simulates every step of $P$, and hence computes the same function as $P$.
 :::